pingcap/docs-cn/tidb-resource-control.md

 TiDB supports three levels of resource group settings as follows.

 - User level.
-Bind a user to a specific resource group via the [`CREATE USER`](/sql-statements/sql-statement-create-user.md) or [`ALTER USER`](/sql-statements/sql-statement-alter-user.md) statement.
+Bind a user to a specific resource group via the [`CREATE USER`](/sql-statements/sql-statement-create-user.md) or [`ALTER USER`](/sql-statements/sql-statement-alter-user.md#modify-the-resource-group-bound-to-the-user) statement.
 After a user is bound to a resource group, sessions created by the user are automatically bound to the corresponding resource group.
 - Session level.
 Set the resource group for the current session via [`SET RESOURCE GROUP`](/sql-statements/sql-statement-set-resource-group.md).
 - Statement level.
-Set the resource group for the current statement via [`RESOURCE_GROUP()`](/optimizer-hints.md#resource_groupresource_group_name).
+Set the resource group for the current statement via [`RESOURCE_GROUP()`](/optimizer-hints.md#resource_groupresource_group_name) Optimizer Hint.

 #### Bind users to a resource group